Fungibility of Bitcoin

 It is true that the history of each bitcoin record or UTXO must have a public history, that's what is stored in the block chain and what enables a fixed supply.
 But it is also not enough to define the entire history or provenance, or even necessarily the significant portion of that history.

-This argument is trying to say that because bitcoin can be counted it is non-fungible.
-My first thought is "so what?"
-History is not a meaningful differentiating factor with which to make them non-fungible.
-Does it matter if gold came from a gold mine in California or Venezuela?
-How about if gold passed through the hands of organized crime two transactions ago?
-No, gold is still fungible.
+While it's true that each bitcoin record or UTXO has a public history, this is simply how bitcoin maintains its fixed supply.
+The argument suggests that because bitcoin can be counted and tracked, it is non-fungible.
+But provenance doesn’t make a unit non-fungible.
+Does it matter if gold came from a mine in California or Venezuela?
+How about if the gold passed through organized crime two transactions ago?
+No—gold is still fungible.

 Satoshis versus UTXOs

 In Bitcoin, satoshis are the unit with which the network is concerned.
 Amounts are measured in satoshis, not whole bitcoins.
 A balance of 1 btc is recorded as 100,000,000 units.
-We use the term taint, because it is not exact.
-A pool of satoshis linked to a certain illicit activity is all tainted, like "one bad apple spoils the bunch".
-Coins can be followed through a process called chain analysis, and advanced algorithms can be designed to track "tainted" bitcoin through many transactions.
-But it comes down to taint, once again it is not exact.
+The term “taint” is used because the taint is not precise.
+Coins tied to illicit activity are tainted, but only in a general sense, much like “one bad apple spoils the bunch.”
+Advanced algorithms can track "tainted" bitcoin through multiple transactions, but it remains an inexact process.

 Below is a sample transaction.
 Notice, we can't tell which output comes from which input.
-They are all "tainted".
-Imagine a complicated transaction with hundreds of inputs and outputs, leading to multiple other transactions specifically designed to break the trace.
-It becomes very hard, effectively impossible to follow provenance.
-Which input/s contain the history of the 0.04 btc output in this transaction?
+They are all considered "tainted."
+Now, imagine a complicated transaction with hundreds of inputs and outputs, leading to multiple other transactions specifically designed to break the trace.
+It becomes extremely difficult, if not impossible, to follow provenance.
+Which input(s) contain the history of the 0.04 BTC output in this transaction?

 On chain data is incomplete and getting worse

-Today, and much more so in the future, we will not receive bitcoin on chain, meaning we won't get a full bitcoin transaction on the network.
-We will receive everyday payments on a service layer we call Layer 2.
-These transactions don't necessarily have provenance data.
-Yes, some transactions will always occur on the transparent base layer, specifically the big money, who send $100 million in a single transaction, but 99% of people will not.
+Today, and even more so in the future, we will not receive bitcoin on-chain, meaning we won't see the complete bitcoin transaction on the network.
+Instead, we will receive everyday payments via a service layer known as Layer 2.
+These transactions don't necessarily include provenance data.
+While some transactions will always occur on the transparent base layer—mainly large sums, like $100 million transfers—99% of people will not use this method.

-Layer 2 is becoming more viable by the day.
-I'd put it around bitcoin 2013 level of development and awareness.
-In 5-10 years time, layer 2 services will be extremely robust.
-Bitcoin can be sent via a lightning network transaction today, where individual transactions do not show up on the network.
-With modern and future upgrades, you will likely be able to stay in the lightning network indefinitely, transacting multiple times a day and never once leaving provenance data on chain.
+Layer 2 is becoming more viable each day.
+I'd estimate it's at the development level that bitcoin was in 2013.
+In the next 5-10 years, Layer 2 services will likely be extremely robust.
+For example, bitcoin can already be sent today via a Lightning Network transaction, where individual transactions do not appear on the main network.
+With modern and future upgrades, you may be able to transact entirely within the Lightning Network, conducting multiple transactions daily without ever leaving provenance data on-chain.

-Centralized layer 2's as well do not leak provenance data to the network.
-For example, you can keep coins on Cash App, send and receive, to and from other Cash App customers and not leak data to on chain provenance.
-A centralized layer 2 will also interact with decentralized versions, e.g. exchanges today are beginning to offer lightning network deposits and withdrawals.
+Centralized Layer 2 platforms also do not leak provenance data to the network.
+For example, you can keep coins on Cash App and send or receive payments between other Cash App customers without revealing on-chain provenance.
+A centralized Layer 2 will also interact with decentralized versions; for example, exchanges today are beginning to offer Lightning Network deposits and withdrawals.

-Lastly, and most overlooked, is hardware sticks for bitcoin, like Opendime.
-These are USB sticks that can securely hold bitcoin where no one knows the private key.
-They are manufactured in a way to only reveal the private key, when a visible and physical part of the chip is broken.
-These sticks can hold any amount and physically change hands like bills or coins.
-No repeating transaction fee, no provenance data leaked.
-Perhaps, common denominations will emerge in the future, like 0.001 btc (~$50 today).
+Lastly, and most overlooked, are hardware sticks for bitcoin, such as Opendime.
+These USB sticks securely hold bitcoin, with no one knowing the private key.
+They are designed in such a way that the private key is only revealed when a visible, physical part of the chip is broken.
+These sticks can hold any amount of bitcoin and physically change hands like bills or coins—no repeating transaction fees, no provenance data leaked.
+In the future, we may even see common denominations emerge, such as 0.001 BTC (~$50 today).

-This #2 argument, falls short for the same equivocation of liquidity with fungibility, as well as the false assumption that provenance data on chain is sufficient to make satoshis non-fungible.
+This #2 argument falls short for the same reason—the false equivalence of liquidity with fungibility—and the incorrect assumption that provenance data on-chain is sufficient to render satoshis non-fungible.

 Conclusion